OmarShawky1/Course-Princeton-Algorithms-DS/README.md

 # KdTrees

+The assignment requirements are to search effictively multi-dimensional data via (finding nearest point to neighbor and finding points in specific range).

 KdTrees are the generalization of BST trees but enhances API performance when dealing with a multi-dimension space; This is illustrated via PointSET VS. KdTree when searching for nearest or points in range; The slight difference is that the tree is composed of nodes and nodes are compared to others depending on their position in the tree (Vertical or horizontal in this case).
-So briefly, BST's complexity is $O(n)=n^2$ VS. KdTree's complexity which is $O(n)\approx N\lg(N)$
+So briefly, BST's complexity is $O(n)=n^2$ VS. KdTree's complexity which is $O(n) \approx N \lg(N)$

 ![KdTree](./Grades/KdTree.png)